iwasherefirst2/pretty-pdf/readme.md

 | zebra stripes | are neat      |    $1 |

-# How to test this package?
+# How does testing work?

 For local testing you may want to use the enclosed docker file.
 First, get a the container running